Chart Color Schemes

 AreaSearch assessment of residential development activity positions Yass Surrounds among the top 25% of areas assessed nationwide

-Looking ahead, Yass Surrounds is expected to grow by 1,784 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+There are approximately 159 people per dwelling approval in the location.
+According to AreaSearch's latest quarterly estimate, Yass Surrounds is projected to grow by 1,784 residents by 2041.
+With current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development